Farewell, My Lovely (1975 film): Other adaptations

 The novel had been adapted for the screen twice before: in 1942, as The Falcon Takes Over directed by Irving Reis and featuring George Sanders as The Falcon in place of Philip Marlowe; and in 1944, as Murder, My Sweet, featuring Dick Powell as Marlowe and directed by Edward Dmytryk.

 Mitchum played Marlowe again in 1978's The Big Sleep, becoming the only actor to play the character in two feature films.
 Instead of 1930s Los Angeles, the 1978 remake was set in then-present day and in England, with Marlowe reimagined as a middle-aged ex-pat.
 Grade financed this movie as well.

 Actors who played Marlowe in earlier movies include Dick Powell (1944), Humphrey Bogart (1946), Robert Montgomery (1947), George Montgomery (1947), James Garner (1969) and Elliott Gould (1973).
 After this 1975 film came Poodle Springs, a 1998 neo-noir HBO period film directed by Bob Rafelson, starring James Caan as Marlowe.
-In 2022, Liam Neeson played the role in Marlowe (2022 film).
+In 2022, Liam Neeson played the role in Marlowe.